15 Surprising Uses for Eggshells for Your Home and Garden

 12. Fertilize Your Garden

 It may come as a surprise, but your garden could also benefit from what you had for breakfast this morning.
-Go ahead and save your eggshells and allow them to dry out in a sealed container over time.
+Go ahead and save your eggshells, and let them dry out in a sealed container over time.
 Mash them into tiny pieces, then sprinkle them into your garden’s soil once springtime rolls around.
-They’ll benefit your garden, including less soil acidity while adding more calcium carbonate.
+They’ll benefit your garden, including less soil acidity, while adding more calcium carbonate.

-You can also add eggshells to your compost bin as an added ingredient to benefit the health of your plants when the compost is used in the garden setting.
+You can also add eggshells to your compost bin as an ingredient to benefit the health of your plants when the compost is used in the garden.

 13. Deter Pests in Your Garden

-Broken-up eggshells are an excellent fertilizer and mulch for your garden plants, and they can also work as a pest repellant.
+Broken-up eggshells are an excellent fertilizer and mulch for your garden plants, and they can also work as a pest repellent.
 All you need to do is break your eggshells into tiny pieces and scatter them around your plants.
 This brilliant tactic will keep snails, slugs, and even deer from munching on what you’ve worked so hard to grow.
-Here are other natural ways that you can deter pests in your garden.

 14. Nourish Tomato Plants